PaTara43/home-assistant-build/README.md

 # home-assistant-build

 This repository contains docker compose file with Home Assistant + zigbee2mqtt.
+It's a cut version of https://github.com/airalab/home-assistant-web3-build with no web3.

 ## Requirements